Bioconductor/support.bioconductor.org/themes/bioconductor/docs/setup.md

 Once miniconda has been installed, create a virtual enviroment called `engine`.

     $ conda create -n engine python=3.7

+Use 'python = 3.8' if using mac osx-arm64

 Start the virtual enviorment by entering the command: